makahype/superbot/README.md

+# Examples
+* ex1 : a simple diagnostic page to check individual functions
+* ex2 : an example of a single load script and template parsing
+* ex3 : a small dashboard example displaying multiple screens and organizing code across different features.
+In this example youll notice the model data seperated from the functions which are broken into different screens.
+I could have furthers broken these screens into their , manager/handler/and sender function groups but this would be overkill with such a small example

 # API
 Superbot has 4 objects tied to the "sb" global object.

 ##### sb.h : handler functions, event helpers
 * sb.h.bind(event, element, handler): bind a function to run when a particular event is fired on a particular element